Above: Leo Chadburn, 2016

 Simon Bookish is Leo Chadburn

-He is best known as Simon Bookish, under which guise he has released three albums of transgressive, investigatory pop.
+He is also known as Simon Bookish, under which guise he released a sequence of albums of subversive, investigatory pop and numerous remixes for international artists.

-His most recent works are preoccupied with the ideas of 'found text' and the musicality of speaking voices.
-These include The Indistinguishables (2014) for Quatour Bozzini, Freezywater (2016) for Apartment House and RED & BLUE (2015), a solo performance based on the Cold War correspondence between Margaret Thatcher and Ronald Reagan.
+Much of Leo's work from the last decade is preoccupied with the ideas of 'found text' and the musicality/theatricality of speaking voices.
+These include The Indistinguishables (2014) for Quatour Bozzini, Five Loops for the Bathyscaphe (2017) for the Britten Sinfonia, ANTICLOCK (2019) for Decibel and RED & BLUE (2015), a solo performance based on the Cold War correspondence between Margaret Thatcher and Ronald Reagan.

-His collaborative work with visual artists includes Jennet Thomas' The Unspeakable Freedom Device (2015), Richard Grayson's Nothing Can Stop Us Now (2014) and Cerith Wyn Evans' Imagination Dead Imagine (2013).
+His extensive collaborative work with visual artists includes Jennet Thomas' film The Unspeakable Freedom Device (2015), Richard Grayson's five screen video installation Nothing Can Stop Us Now (2014) and Cerith Wyn Evans' performance work Imagination Dead Imagine (2013), for spaces including Matt's Gallery, Irish Museum of Modern Art, Serpentine Gallery and the V&A.

 - Red and Blue (2015 EP)